pflanze/functional-perl/docs/HACKING.md

   instead?)

-* `XXX` in comments is used to mark important outstanding work (todo), `XX` is used for "should probably be improved, but not essential for security and safety under normal working conditions".
+* `XXX` in comments is used to mark important outstanding work (todo), `XX` is used for "should probably be improved, but not essential under normal working conditions".

 ## Testing